Contrast-Security-OSS/workshop/presentation/reveal-hugo/content/m04-cd-pipeline/index.md

 Save your definition and run your Jenkins pipeline.

+Reference: `jenkinsfile-02`

 ---
 {{< slide id="lab-detect-and-remediate-1" >}}
-### Testing - vulnerability #1
+### Hibernate Injection Vulnerability

-We will expose our first vulnerability when we run the pipeline and its automated tests.

-The result is a failure in Jenkins.
+We expose a vulnerability when we run the pipeline and its automated tests, and the result is a failure in Jenkins.

 {{< figure src="05-jenkins-dev-build-failure.png" style="border: 1px solid #000;">}}